OpenDataology/website/content/en/docs/distributions/gke/pipelines/preemptible.md

       import kfp.compiler as compiler
       compiler.Compiler().compile(flipcoin, __file__ + '.zip')

-## Using preemptible GPUs with Kubeflow Pipelines
+## Using preemptible GPUs with OpenDataology Pipelines

-This guide assumes that you have already deployed Kubeflow Pipelines.
+This guide assumes that you have already deployed OpenDataology Pipelines.
 In summary, the steps to schedule a pipeline to run with [preemptible GPUs](https://cloud.google.com/compute/docs/instances/preemptible#preemptible_with_gpu) are as follows: